drand/drand/README.md

 randomness engine of the contacted server.
 If the encryption is not correct, the command outputs an error instead.

-### Control
+### Control Port

 Unlike the randomness generation or its output, some actions or data must have restricted access.
-Thus the control functionalities define a set of commands that communicate on localhost to allow privacy and security.
-They allow the owner of a drand node to modify the running drand instance and to access their private information.
+Thus the control functionalities define a set of administrator-level commands, only accessible from localhost.
+They allow the owner of a drand node to modify the running drand instance (such as adding a new member to the group, ...) and to access their private information.

-#### Share
+#### Private Share

 To get your private key share generated during the DKG phase, run the command :
 ```bash